plone/plone.rest/README.rst

   <plone:service
     method="PATCH"
+    accept="application/json"
     for="plone.dexterity.interfaces.IDexterityContent"
     factory=".service.Patch"
     />

-You have to specify the HTTP verb (GET, POST, PUT, DELETE, HEAD, OPTIONS), the interface for the content objects and the factory class that actually returns the content.
+You have to specify the HTTP verb (GET, POST, PUT, DELETE, HEAD, OPTIONS), the media type used for content negotiation, the interface for the content objects and the factory class that actually returns the content.

 The factory class needs to inherit from the plone.rest 'Service' class and to implement a render method that returns a list or a dict::